 Prepare the butternut squash.
 Cut the butternut squash lengthwise in half by inserting your knife at the tip and pulling it down towards the base.
 Rub the cut side of the butternut squash will a little bit of water (or your preferred cooking oil).

-Roast the squash and the onion.
-Place the squash cut-side down on a baking sheet that you lined with parchment paper.
-Roast at 400°F (200°C) for 45 minutes or until the thicker parts are tender.
+STEP 4: Roast the squash and the onion at 400°F (200°C) for 45 minutes or until the thicker parts are tender.
 The roasting time will depend on the size of your squash and can take up to one hour.

-Optionally, peel the squash.
-Although you can eat the skin of butternut squash, you can peel it for a smoother texture.
-Simply peel off the skin with a small knife or scoop or the flesh with a spoon.
+Elo's tip: Although you can eat the skin of butternut squash, you can peel it once it's roasted and slightly cooled for a smoother texture.
+Simply peel off the skin with a small knife or scoop out the flesh with a spoon.

-Blend the soup.
-Cut the onion in half and the butternut squash into pieces that fit your blender.
-Add half the butternut squash, half the onion and about 1 cup of vegetable broth to your Vitamix (or high-speed blender).
-Blend until smooth.
+STEP 6: Blend the soup until smooth.
 Don't forget to read our tips above on how to blend the soup if your butternut squash is still warm.